 Lastly, keep your face relaxed and your body will follow.

 Also, gradually lengthen the distance of your long run.
 In addition, practice lengthening the time you spend running at 9.09 per mile pace.

 The more time you practice it the easier it will be for you to maintain it in the race.

 It will teach runners how to run a marathon under 4 hours.

-If you are serious about running a sub 4 hour marathon this course will ensure you make that goal a reality.
+So, if you are serious about running a sub 4 hour marathon the course will help you significantly.

 I hope this post on the sub 4 marathon has been helpful to you.
 Lastly, make sure to subscribe to the RunDreamAchieve YouTube channel.
 I create new content there each week to help runners like you get to the next level in their training and racing.